H-1B Update: Breaking Down the $100,000 Fee

 Major H-1B Update: What the New $100,000 Fee Actually Means

 Last week, the White House dropped a big policy change: a $100,000 fee on all new H-1B petitions filed on or after September 21, 2025.
-Along with it, new restrictions mean petitioners must prove the fee has been paid before approval - and in some cases, entry to the U.S. could be denied.

 📌 If You’re on OPT or STEM OPT

-This includes petitions filed in the March 2026 lottery (FY 2027 cap season).
+This rule applies for petitions filed in the March 2026 lottery (FY 2027 cap season).
+It’s a one-time, employer-paid fee (not annual).

 📌 If You’re Already on H-1B

-Good news here.
 If your H-1B was filed and approved before Sept 21, 2025:

-Extensions, renewals, and amendments with the same employer are not subject to the fee.
+• Extensions, renewals, and amendments with the same employer are not subject to the fee.

-You can still travel and reenter the U.S. as usual.
+• You can still travel and reenter the U.S. as usual.

-The new rules don’t retroactively apply to current H-1Bs.
+• The new rules don’t retroactively apply to current H-1Bs.

 Not an incoming international student?
 Fill out this quick survey so we can send you tailored content based on where you’re at in your international student journey.